Article 5 Section 4 of the South Philly Food Co-op Bylaws states:

-In my opinion the South Philly Food Co-op is an influential step in the direction of South Philly’s economic development, food sources and community.
-Our neighborhood is one most rapidly changing and diverse areas of the city.
+In my opinion, the South Philly Food Co-op is an influential step in the direction of South Philly’s economic development, food sources and community.
+Our neighborhood is one of the most rapidly changing and diverse areas of the city.
 It is a place of disparate food realities, in which Top Chefs can work blocks away from low-income communities.
-Through the power of food and principles inherent to co-ops, I believe the Co-op can build connections across communities and serve as an example to other co-ops across the Philadelphia area.
+Through the power of food and the cooperative economy, the SPFC can build connections across communities and serve as an example to other co-ops in the Philadelphia area.

-I first volunteered with the Co-op by supporting the first “Story of Self…” training.
-Soon afterwards I joined the Program and Events Committee and have volunteered at a number of tabling events.
-I also brew beer, ride bikes and spend time with friends that I’ve met through the Co-op.
+I initially volunteered with the Co-op by supporting the first “Story of Self…” training.
+Soon afterwards I joined the Program and Events Committee and volunteered at tabling events.
+For the past two years I’ve served on the Co-op’s Board.

 My first job in high school was at a supermarket.
 To this day, it is one of my longest and most significant job experiences.
 I will never forget what it is like to work in a grocery store.
-Since then I have worked as a community organizer, rallying individuals around a common goal; studied how to support sustainable and equitable urban communities; served as a project manager launching large initiatives and bringing them to maturity; and completed Young Involved Philadelphia’s non-profit Board Prep Program.
-I feel that these diverse skills and experiences will be an asset to the Co-op Board as it leads the Co-op through the momentous achievement of opening a physical location.
+Since then I have worked as a community organizer; studied how to support sustainable and equitable urban communities; and served as a program manager launching large initiatives and bringing them to maturity.
+I’m a co-founder of the Brewers’ Co-op of Philadelphia and recently started working for the Energy Co-op, as their Electricity Program Manager.
+I feel that my diverse skills and co-op experience will continue to be an asset to the Board as it leads the Co-op through the momentous achievement of opening a physical location.